Human rights in Thailand: Assaults on activists

-Between 2018–2019, there had been 11 physical assaults on political activists in Thailand.
+Between 2018 and 2019, there had been 11 physical assaults on political activists in Thailand.
 Police investigations of the assaults have shown no progress.

 Regime critic Ekachai Hongkangwarn has been assaulted seven times since 2017.
 Attacks have targeted his property and his person.
 The latest assault took place in May 2019, when he was beaten by four attackers in front of a court building.
 Authorities appear powerless to stop the attacks.
 One culprit was arrested in 2018, paid a fine, and was released.

 On 28 June 2019, anti-junta activist Sirawith "Ja New" Seritiwat was attacked by four assailants wielding baseball bats on a busy Bangkok thoroughfare.
 Earlier in June, Sirawith was attacked by five men when traveling home from a political event.
 In the case of the latest attack, the deputy prime minister broke the government's silence on political attacks and ordered the police to act swiftly to find the attackers.